What Competitors shows

 Best practice

 Pair Competitors with Sources.
-If a rival keeps winning, Sources usually shows why — reviews, threads, docs, or publications AI systems already trust them for.
+If a rival keeps winning, Sources usually shows the evidence around that win — reviews, threads, docs, or publications AI systems already trust them for.

 Next steps